Owning an Exotic Pet: Legalities & Liabilities

 Summary of the state law: No person may possess or breed the following species of animals as a pet: foxes, skunks, raccoons, all species of bears, alligators, crocodiles, all species of wild cats, wolves, nonhuman primates, various venomous reptiles, etc.

-People possessing one of the listed animals before May 31, 2006, may continue to keep the animal as long as the person provides written notification to the local animal control authority on or before August 1, 2006, of said possession.
+People possessing one of the listed animals before May 31, 2006, may continue to keep the animal as long as the person provides written notification to the local animal control authorities on or before August 1, 2006, of said possession.

 Want to experience some Maryland exotic wildlife?
-Take a look at this short video.

 Filmed in Maryland’s Blackwater National Wildlife Refuge, you might be surprised to learn that such wild areas are within a short drive of some major metro areas such as Baltimore or Washington, D.C.
 But you don’t always have to go far or buy an exotic animal to experience the wonders of wildlife.

 Citation: MD.
 CODE ANN., CRIMINAL LAW § 10-621.